Well-Being at Belmont Farm Nursery School

 Some will be filled with excitement, whereas for others transitioning back into work will be a daunting prospect.
 Equally, the way in which children and young people may express these emotions will also differ from child-to-child, and even the same child may react differently on different days.
 It is essential that mental health is prioritised.

 In Addition, with the growing demand of social media and the effect of this on the younger generation we know that there is a huge importance on making sure that we have robust measures in place to support everyone with their well-being.
-Internet safety classes are also led yearly in the older classrooms and a tip sheet handed out to parents afterwards.
+Internet safety classes are also led yearly for parents and also in the older classrooms and a tip sheet handed out to parents afterwards.

-We have established a Well-being programme which is implemented throughout nursery life.
+Well-being is promoted in a variety of ways within the setting.
 For our children this is embedded throughout their routine.
 Our staff initiative includes training, perk box staff benefits and having a designated wellbeing officer.
-In addition, our parents have their own designed well-being officer, have access to parent classes every month and have play and stay sessions to feel part of the nursery community.
+Management have an open door policy for staff and parents.
+Parents also have access to parent classes every month and have play and stay sessions to feel part of the nursery community.